owncloud/ocis/docs/services/thumbnails/_index.md

 ## Abstract

-This service provides an ocis extensions which generates thumbnails for image files.
+The thumbnail service generates thumbnails for image files.

 ## Table of Contents